singh-man/books/crackingTheCoding/17_hard.md

 > Reminder: k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings within T.

-The total runtime is O( b² + kt).
+The total runtime is O(b² + kt).

-Without some additional knowledge of the expected input, you cannot directly compare O(bkt), which was the runtime of the prior solution, to O(b2    +  kt).
+Without some additional knowledge of the expected input, you cannot directly compare O(bkt), which was the runtime of the prior solution, to O(b² +  kt).
 If b is very large, then O(bkt) is preferable.
-But if you have a lot of smaller strings, then 0(b2    + kt) might be better.
+But if you have a lot of smaller strings, then O(b² + kt) might be better.

 **Solution #3**

 Alternatively, we can add all the smaller strings into a trie.
 For example,  the strings { i,  is, pp, ms} would look like the trie below.
 The asterisk(\*) hanging from a node indicates that this node completes a word.

 ![](media/17_07_3.JPG)